 At 31 December 2018, designated reserves consisted of the IT renewal fund (£59,000 - to contribute to the cost of ensuring that the organisation's computer systems remain up to date and efficient), the Election Fund (£30,000 - set up to cover the cost of the triennial election of ARB Board) which is no longer required and will be transferred back to operational reserves, and the Maintenance Reserve (£58,000 - set up to cover the regular cost of redecoration of the offices in accordance with the terms of the lease).
+Some of these funds will be utilised during Qtr4 of 2019 to accommodate the additional members of staff.

 In addition, a further £440,000 has been designated for projects that were budgeted for in prior years but where these projects run over several years, such as systems developments, paperless projects and delivery of the periodic review recommendations.
 All of the projects are currently on going and funds drawn down as and when required.

-ix.
+Where efficiency savings are made, funds will be returned to general reserves for utilisation by the Board ix.
 Contingency Fund